-Despite the constant reminder of the 31st January Self Assessment deadline, many still don’t submit it on time.
+Despite the constant reminder of the 31st January Self Assessment deadline, many still don’t submit there tax returns on time.
 Or there is carelessness in its completion, causing inaccuracies.
 It’s easy to think “I won’t be given a penalty, that won’t happen to me”, but recently HMRC have proven there’s no lenience in who they issue these to for tax non-compliance.

-Join us as we explain why you can’t afford to put off the tax return, as well as how to make sure you’re not met with a penalty…
+Join us as we explain why you can’t afford to put off the tax return, as well as how to execute sure you’re not met with a penalty…

 Inaccurate numbers are one of the most common tax return mistakes and HMRC have fined plenty of taxpayers due to this error.